awestover/skyspace/probabilistic_method/readme.md

 stuff.
 In my defense I was at a hackathon stayed up till 4:30am, and I've also been binge-rereading Mistborn (3 700+ page books in 3 days? oops).
 Agh this blog is falling apart!
 I've done like one of the homework problems so far. aggghhhhh.
-OK, I'm gonna resolve to do better in the future.
-From now on. etc, etc. Anyways, I'm gonna read a bit and go to bed, but tomorrow I really legitamitely will be trying the homework problems and doing some reading. cya!
+OK, I'm gonna do better in the future.
+Anyways, I'm gonna read a bit and go to bed, but tomorrow I really legitamitely will be trying the homework problems and doing some reading. cya!

 Update number 2: again, I didn't get to doing this.
 I've done a bit more of the